Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 Nonetheless, most classic tales still describe the mighty sword as exceptionally powerful in the hands of Arthur.
 In the version told by Geoffrey of Monmouth, Arthur could defeat a whole army by wielding Excalibur.
 In Thomas Malory’s version, the blade could emit a light that blinds enemies too.

-Lastly, Excalibur is said to be the same as the Sword in the Stone in most versions of the myth.
+Last but not least, Excalibur is said to be the same as the Sword in the Stone in most versions of the myth.
 However, there are notable versions that claim otherwise.
 For example, the Suite du Merlin.

 Fragarach, the magical sword of Nuada the Silver Arm in Irish mythology, is one of the most unusual mythological weapons ever written about.